tribixbite/awesome/README.md

 *   [sidhant947/Wallet](https://github.com/sidhant947/Wallet) - Wallet is a Flutter project designed to store card information locally on the device, ensuring that the data is secure and cannot be stolen, as the application does not have internet access.
 The app is optimized for efficiency, allowing users to quickly copy card details for transactions.
 *   [TheLastGimbus/GooglePhotosTakeoutHelper](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper) - Script that organizes the Google Takeout archive into one big chronological folder
 *   [ImranR98/Obtainium](https://github.com/ImranR98/Obtainium) - Get Android app updates straight from the source.
-*   [KRTirtho/spotube](https://github.com/KRTirtho/spotube) - 🎧 Open source music client!
+*   [KRTirtho/spotube](https://github.com/KRTirtho/spotube) - 🎧 Open source music streaming app!
 Available for both desktop & mobile!
 *   [Mobile-Artificial-Intelligence/maid](https://github.com/Mobile-Artificial-Intelligence/maid) - Maid is a cross-platform Flutter app for interfacing with GGUF / llama.cpp models locally, and with Ollama and OpenAI models remotely.
 *   [vedfi/mondroid](https://github.com/vedfi/mondroid) - Mongodb Client w/ Flutter
 *   [MaximeBeasse/KeyDecoder](https://github.com/MaximeBeasse/KeyDecoder) - KeyDecoder app lets you use your smartphone or tablet to decode your mechanical keys in seconds.